-Figure 18 below illustrates the input-output curve, the average heat rate curve, and the incremental heat rate curve.
+And the below figure illustrates the input-output curve, the average heat rate curve, and the incremental heat rate curve.

 We should note, however, that our first incremental heat rate value of 20,000 has a problem.
-This value assumes that the I/O curve extends as shown on the left hand side in Fig. 19 below.
-Probably a better approximation would be to extend it as indicated on the right hand side of Fig. 19.
+This value assumes that the I/O curve extends as shown on the left hand side below.
+Probably a better approximation would be to extend it as indicated on the right.

-Actually, it does not extend to 0 MW output because the unit, like all real units, has a minimum generation level.
+Actually, it does not extend to 0 at all because the unit, like all real units, has a minimum generation level.